neurobioinfo/segpy/docs/installation.md

 # Installation
+I am HERE.
 `segpy` is a Python module specifically designed for segregation analysis, developed on Python 3.10.2.
 The module can be easily downloaded using `pip` package manager:

 ```
 pip install 'git+https://github.com/neurobioinfo/segpy#subdirectory=segpy'